🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 • Market B: "Will GDP growth exceed 2% in Q3 2026, given that the Fed cuts rates in June?" (conditional on A being YES)

 Market B only settles if Market A settles YES.
-Should the Fed refrain from cutting (A settles NO), Market B is cancelled and all stakes returned in full.
-This framework enables you to measure the isolated impact of rate cuts upon GDP expansion — something a standalone GDP market cannot accomplish.
+Should the Fed refrain from cutting (A settles NO), Market B is cancelled and all stakes are returned in full.
+This framework enables you to measure the specific impact of rate reductions on GDP expansion — something a standalone GDP market cannot accomplish.

 Why Conditional Markets Are Valuable